facuonline/mercurio/README.md

 ```
 By defining pages this way we actually define what the sections of our app will be and what templates we'll use.

 And that's pretty much all you'll need to do in your index.php file.
-Upon call this file will be served and Mercurio will conduct requests their designated paths. **Actually our whole app will happen inside index.php** much like a React.js app, just in PHP, so you can add your header, footer and other page classic and universalr elements in your index.php.
+Upon call this file will be served and Mercurio will route requests to their designated paths. **Actually our whole app will happen inside index.php** much like a React.js app, just in PHP, so you can add your header, footer and other page classic and universal elements in your index.php.

 ##### main.php
 Our main.php file will be simple.
 Only a simple landing in HTML.
 (Your file still needs to be .php in order to be included by the PHP engine)